anyms/leo/README.md

 Emulates the Windows-Key, sometimes referred to as the Super-key.

 ```
-GUI r
+gui "r"
-REM will hold the Windows-key and press r, on windows systems resulting in the Run menu.
+# will hold the Windows-key and press r, on windows systems resulting in the Run menu.
 ```

 ### SHIFT